element-hq/element-android/docs/notifications.md

 ## FCM Fallback mode

-It is possible that riotX is not able to get a FCM push token.
+It is possible that RiotX is not able to get a FCM push token.
 Common errors (amoung several others) that can cause that:
 * Google Play Services is outdated
 * Google Play Service fails in someways with FCM servers (infamous `SERVICE_NOT_AVAILABLE`)

-If riotX is able to detect one of this cases, it will notifies it to the users and when possible help him fix it via a dedicated troubleshoot screen.
+If RiotX is able to detect one of this cases, it will notifies it to the users and when possible help him fix it via a dedicated troubleshoot screen.

-Meanwhile, in order to offer a minimal service, and as per Google's recommendation for background activities, riotX will launch periodic background sync in order to stays in sync with servers.
+Meanwhile, in order to offer a minimal service, and as per Google's recommendation for background activities, RiotX will launch periodic background sync in order to stays in sync with servers.

 The fallback mode is impacted by all the battery life saving mechanism implemented by android.
 Meaning that if the app is not used for a certain amount of time (`App-Standby`), or the device stays still and unplugged (`Light Doze`) , the sync will become less frequent.